dqhntt/Language_Learning_Sudoku_App/README.md

 1.  # Novice users of the software

-	__define: users that have not used/are not very familiar with the app __
+	*Defined as users that have not used/are not very familiar with the app* __
 	GENERAL USER INTERFACE ACCESSIBILITY REQUIREMENTS